andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 }
 ```
 With this additions we add a filter function to the web client that automatically adds the
-access token to all requests and also initiates the authorization grant flow if no valid
+access token to all requests and initiates the authorization grant flow if no valid
 access token is available.

 <hr>